 “The design of the device appears innovative, and will provide an important treatment option for victims of land mines and others for which [sic] a hands-free crutch is appropriate.”

 The Honourable Allan Rock, Minister of Health, Canada

 “iWALKFree has enormous potential in the management and rehabilitation of traumatic lower extremity injuries.”

 Dr. Hans Kreder MD, MPH, FRSC

 “Over four years ago I spent six months on my iWALKFree, healing a complicated ankle fracture.
 Since then I’ve loaned it to my brother for achilles tendon surgery, twice!
 Today I strapped it on again as I’ve just had all the plates and screws removed from my ankle.
 I still think it is a fantastic piece of design work.
 Cheers!

 Rick Shallman, MD

 Have the medical experts convinced you?
 If you’d like an iWALK2.0, you can purchase one from our quick, easy and secure online shop or by phone by following the link below.
-It’s just £174.95 including VAT and free delivery.
+It’s just £174.95 including free delivery.